Matt Western: Political career

 In February 2019, Western proposed a Bill that sought to limit the driving hours worked by bus drivers on local routes.
 The bill, known as Rowan's Law, was introduced in response to a bus crash in 2005 in Coventry, which killed 76-year-old pedestrian Dora Hancox, and 7-year-old passenger Rowan Fitzgerald from Western's constituency.
 Driver exhaustion was said to have played a role in the crash, and Rowan's Law sought to prevent any similar future tragedies.

 In May 2019, the Sun On Sunday described Western as a "cycling fanatic", reporting that he had claimed expenses for cycling to appointments around his constituency.
 Western asserted that he was simply "doing the right thing by cycling and not driving" in a town with issues with air quality.
 Western went on to say that the expenses were "HMRC-approved" and "that cycle mileage claims are considerably less than car mileage claims".

 In June 2019, Western led a Parliamentary debate on social housing.
 The Commons passed his motion calling on the Government to carry out a mass council housebuilding programme.

-In August 2019, Western was a signatory to a letter calling on the UN Secretary General Antonio Guterres to intervene and prevent India's revocation of Article 370 regarding the province of Kashmir's self-autonomy.
+In August 2019, Western was a signatory to a letter calling on the UN Secretary General António Guterres to intervene and prevent India's revocation of Article 370 regarding the province of Kashmir's self-autonomy.
 The letter urged "the United Nations to do everything in its power to de-escalate" the situation.

 In October 2019, Western was a signatory to a letter calling for the Labour Party to adopt plans to build 100,000 Council Homes, in line with the Labour Campaign for Council Housing's proposals.
 The policy was later adopted by the Labour Party in its manifesto.

 In March 2021, Western was appointed Shadow Minister for Further Education and Universities after Emma Hardy stepped down.

+Matt Western stood as the Labour candidate for Warwick and Leamington in the 2024 general election.